caviumnetworks/dpdk-dts/doc/dts_gsg/sys_reqs.rst

 In general, enter BIOS Menu by pressing F2 while the platform is starting up.

 .. note::
-   strongly recommend to install DPDK on Intel latest platform and processor.
+   It is strongly recommended to use DPDK with the latest generation of Intel platforms and processors.

 The High Precision Timer (HPET) must be enabled in the platform BIOS if the HPET is to be used.
 Otherwise, the Time Stamp Counter (TSC) is used by default.
 The user can then navigate to the HPET option.
 On the Crystal Forest platform BIOS, the path is:

 **Advanced -> PCH-IO Configuration -> High Precision Timer**

-Enhanced Intel SpeedStep® Technology must be disabled in the platform BIOS.
-Thus we will disable dynamically adjust processor voltage and core frequency which may cause unstable performance data.
-On the Crystal Forest platform BIOS, the path is:
+Enhanced Intel SpeedStep® Technology must be disabled in the platform BIOS, to ensure the processor voltage and core frequency do not change.
+This is necessary for consistency of data.
+On the Crystal Forest platform BIOS the path is:

 **Advanced -> Processor Configuration -> Enhanced Intel SpeedStep**

-Processor sate C3 and C6 must be disabled for performance measure too.
+Processor state C3 and C6 must be disabled for performance measure too.
 On the Crystal Forest platform BIOS, the path is:

-**Advanced -> Processor Configuration -> Processor C3
+**Advanced -> Processor Configuration -> Processor C3**
-Advanced -> Processor Configuration -> Processor C6**
+**Advanced -> Processor Configuration -> Processor C6**

 Hyper-Threading Technology must be enabled.
 On the Crystal Forest platform BIOS, the path is: